Lectures

 In preparation: Wicke, Rainer: Bilder im DaF-Unterricht, expected publication date: 2015.

-"Painting Music" is the title of a book by Hajo Düchting (2004) about the Bauhaus artist Paul Klee, which deals with touches between music and visual arts.
-Similarly, this article addresses the relationship between DaF and artistic disciplines, especially theater arts.
+"Painting Music" is the title of a book by Hajo Düchting (2004) about the Bauhaus artist Paul Klee, which deals with the contact between music and the visual arts.
+In a similar vein, this article addresses the relationship between GFL and artistic disciplines, especially theater arts.

-The observation that teachers who teach German language, literature, and culture at universities are usually academically and not artistically trained leads to a plea for a greater opening of DaF to the arts and for training and continuing education concepts in which the teaching of a foreign language, literature, and culture is understood primarily as a creative-artistic activity.
+The observation that teachers who teach German language, literature and culture at universities are generally trained academically and not artistically leads to a plea for a greater opening of GFL towards the arts and for training and further education concepts in which the teaching of a foreign language, literature and culture is understood primarily as a creative-artistic activity.

-Concrete examples from university foreign language teaching will be used to illustrate that drama pedagogy in the field of modern foreign languages is visibly paving the way for a new, performative teaching/learning culture.
+Using concrete examples from higher education foreign language teaching, it will be illustrated that drama pedagogy in the field of modern foreign languages is increasingly paving the way for a new, performative teaching/learning culture.

-Finally, it will be discussed to what extent the basic ideas of the Bauhaus artists' community, in particular its decidedly interdisciplinary orientation, could provide impulses for a forward-looking, explicitly artistic conception of DaF.
+Finally, it will be discussed to what extent the basic ideas of the Bauhaus artists' community, in particular its decidedly interdisciplinary orientation, could provide impulses for a forward-looking, explicitly artistic conception of GFL.